 Autumn is also a crucial time for those who’ll plant in spring.
 This is the time to prepare your soil so that it’s at its maximum growing potential come March and April.

-Work your plot deeply and add plenty of compost as garlic requires a lot of nutrition.
-Some gardeners will spread two or three inches of manure on their plot along with wood ashes, greensand or another source of potassium.
-Bone meal or phosphate rock is also helpful in supplying phosphorous, a mineral crucial to good garlic stands.
+Some gardeners will spread two or three inches of manure on their plot along with wood ashes, greensand, or another source of potassium.
+Bone meal or phosphate rock is also helpful in supplying phosphorus, a mineral crucial to good garlic stands.

-Adding kelp or other seaweed fertilizers helps ensure you have an abundance of the nutrients garlic needs.
+Adding kelp meal or a good organic fish fertilizer helps ensure you have an abundance of the nutrients garlic needs.
 Spreading manure in the fall gives it time to mellow ahead of spring.
 Too much nitrogen will encourage top growth rather than bulb growth.
 Everything, as always should be in balance.

 If you live in a particularly wet climate, plant your cloves at the surface and heap two inches of soil over the cloves to create a raised mound that will dry out more quickly.
 These same guidelines apply to spring planting.